IAEA-NDS/DATP-Python/README.md

 output of both codes.
 As Python works natively with double precision floats whereas the Fortran code with single precision and, in addition, Python and Fortran implement different rounding schemes, small numerical differences in the outputs have to be expected.
-The test case therefore relies on the [numdiff] tool to compare the outputs which ignores small insignificant differences.
-In the test it is set up to accept relative difference below 5x10^5.
+The test case therefore relies on the [numdiff] tool to compare the outputs, which ignores small numerical differences.
+In the implemented test case, it is set up to accept relative difference below 5x10^5.

 Assuming that you cloned this repository, in order to run the test from a command line in Linux, you have to change into the